LuaySakr/nuxeo-arender-viewer/README.md

 ## Nuxeo

 - Create a `Folder` or a `Workspace` into `/default-domain/workspaces/annotations`.
+- Annotations Document will be stored inside with the logged user.
+On order to let users view and create annotations, you should add a `ReadWrite` permission to the right group.
 - In order to change the default password (`aRenderTest`), add this kind of contribution:
  ```xml
  <require>org.nuxeo.viewer.arender.auth</require>